Tony Giles, blind traveller and author.

 I was born with Cone Dystrophy and Photo Phobia.
 This means I have no colour nerves in the back of my eye, greatly exposing my optic nerve to light.
-Hence, my Photo Phobia (light sensitivity).
+Hence, having Photo Phobia (light sensitivity).

-I played in the street with my non-disabled friends, learning to listen for traffic.
+I played in the street with non-disabled friends, learning to listen for traffic.
 My street was a cul-de-sac and I knew the traffic came from one direction.

 I attended a day school for the disabled in Bristol from the age of five.
-This was a journey of 20 miles (30 kilometres) in a taxi – I was often car sick.
+This was a journey of 20 miles (32 kilometres) in a taxi – I was often car sick.

-My eye condition has never changed, but my pain threshold became stronger, and my light sensitivity lessened as print got smaller and more complex.
+My eye condition has never changed, but my pain threshold became stronger, and my light sensitivity lessened as print became smaller and more complex.
 I stopped using my lenses as it became harder to view objects.

 I engaged in all subjects, from pottery to swimming, chemistry to athletics, as well as the usual academic subjects.

 I had wanted to become a physiotherapist, but was informed that having a dual disability would prevent me from pursuing this career.
 This, I later, discovered to be incorrect.

 I considered myself lucky.
 My best friend had Muscular Dystrophy, a muscle wasting disease and was slowly dying.
 This had a significant impact on me.
 He died just as I began my courses at RNC Hereford, October 1995.
 My Dad had died of old age only two months previously and I found myself in a strange place, without friends, alone and full of grief.
 I eventually turned towards alcohol and studies as a refuge.

 I was accepted onto a course at my second choice university in Northampton and went off to study and learn about life for three years in the East Midlands.